tercen/ETS_app/README.md

 - [S100_operator](https://github.com/tercen/S100_operator)

 Furthermore it has 2 views:
-- Saterated View: to check for fully saturated spots.
+- Saturated View: to check for fully saturated spots.
 - Fitted View: display points and fitted regression line.

 ##### See Also